Androz2091/scratch-for-discord/README.md

 ## Run On Repl.it

 You can run your bot on repl.it.
 To do so, click the download link at the top right corner of the website.
-Import these files in your repl.it project, and run the following commands in the "SHELL" tab:
+Import these files in your repl.it project.
+Run the following code in the "SHELL" tab:
+- `npm install discord.js`
+- `npm install easydb`
 - `npm install`
-- `node bot.js`
+- `node bot.js` (or hit the Run button)

 And you're done!